 Knowledge: After completing the course, the student shall: - understand transformer design. - understand principles for operation of transformers. - be able to develop futher tailor made transformer models of e.g. core losses. - have knowledge about materials used in core, windings, insulation and cooling. - understand principles for transformer testing. - understand the relationship between requirements and design implementation. - understand factors driving modern day development and optimization, based on knowledge about the historical development.
 Skills: After completing the course, the student shall be able to: - develop tools for design calculation and parameter calculation for transformers. - develop tailored models for analysis of surge phenomena. - specify, test and operate power transformers.

 Learning methods and activities

 The teaching is based on a colloquium approach, where each topic is briefly presented before a more detailed discussion takes place.
 All participants must prepare before the weekly colloquium.
 The course will be given in English if necessary.
-The course is given every second year, next time spring 2021.
+The course is given every second year, next time autumn 24.